eser/immunity/packages/02_evangelist/README.md

 ## What is the Evangelist?

-Evangelist is a modern JavaScript utility belt consists of reusable helper functions.
+Evangelist is a set of helper methods that are useful and reusable for base functional programming requirements such as function composition, function decoration, event dispatching and emitting, etc.

 Plus, as a library, Evangelist is completely tree-shanking-friendly.
 Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole Evangelist package.